Posts Tagged: email

 The solution

-Instances of someone making web bookings / requests on behalf of different organizations but using the same email address are uncommon.
+Instances of someone making web bookings / requests on behalf of multiple organizations using the same email address are uncommon.
 But we still wanted to better accommodate this scenario.

 So for MIDAS v4.37 we’ve introduced a new “Account for multiple clients/organizations sharing the same email address” setting.